vuthuyduong/dnabarcoder/README.md

 - To get an overview of the moldITS.fasta dataset:

-../../dnabarcoder.py overview -i filamentousfungalITS.fasta -c filamentousfungalITS.current.classification
+../../dnabarcoder.py overview -i CBSITS.fasta -c CBSITS.current.classification

-The output is given in the file dnabarcoder/filamentousfungalITS.overview
+The output is given in the file dnabarcoder/CBSITS.overview.
+The overview at the species, genus, family, order, and class levels are given in the files dnabarcoder/CBSITS.overview.species, dnabarcoder/CBSITS.overview.genus, dnabarcoder/CBSITS.overview.family, dnabarcoder/CBSITS.overview.order, and dnabarcoder/CBSITS.overview.class

 - To see the distribution of the barcode lengths:

-../../dnabarcoder.py length -i filamentousfungalITS.fasta -l 100
+../../dnabarcoder.py length -i CBSlITS.fasta -l 100

 Here l is the interval length.
-Analyzing sequence lengths is important to decide the minimum BLAST alignment length mc.
+Analyzing sequence lengths is important to decide the minimum BLAST alignment length ml.

 -To get the distribution of the sequences at different taxonomic level.
 In the following example, the distribution of the sequences is computed from the species to the class level:

-../../dnabarcoder.py distribution -i filamentousfungalITS.fasta -c filamentousfungalITS.current.classification -p 3,4,5,6,7
+../../dnabarcoder.py distribution -i CBSITS.fasta -c CBSITS.current.classification -ranks class,order,family,genus,species

-where p is the position of the taxonomic (phylum, class, order, family, genus, species) level in the classification file.
+where ranks are the classification ranks that we are interested in.

 If we want to visualize the distribution of the sequences with Krona, then we can use the following command:

-../../dnabarcoder.py  distribution -i filamentousfungalITS.fasta -c filamentousfungalITS.current.classification -p 2,3,4,5,6,7 -method krona
+../../dnabarcoder.py  distribution -i CBSITS.fasta -c CBSITS.current.classification -ranks class,order,family,genus,species -method krona

 - To get sequence variation with different taxonomic groups:

-../../dnabarcoder.py variation -i moldITS.fasta -c moldITS.current.classification -p 3,4,5,6,7  -ml 400
+../../dnabarcoder.py variation -i CBSITS.fasta -c CBSITS.current.classification -ranks class,order,family,genus,species  -ml 400

 Here the minimum BLAST alignment length ml is set to 400 as 95% of the barcodes have a length of more than 400bp.
 For short sequences like ITS1 or ITS2, ml should be set to smaller such as 50.

 - To compute a similarity matrix for the barcodes:

-../../dnabarcoder.py sim -i filamentousfungalITS.fasta -ml 400
+../../dnabarcoder.py sim -i CBSITS.fasta -ml 400

-The output is given in the file dnabarcoder/filamentousfungalITS.sim
+The output is given in the file dnabarcoder/CBSITS.sim

 ## Visualization

 The second component of dnabarcoder is to visualize the sequences-based 2D/3D “embeddings” using Matplotlib.
 Sequences’ coordinates are computed using LargeVis.
 Together with sequence distribution and variation, visu-alization helped evaluate the predicted similarity cut-offs and classifi-cation results.

-../../dnabarcoder.py visualize -i filamentousfungalITS.fasta -c filamentousfungalITS.current.classification -p 3 -ml 400 -sim dnabarcoder/filamentousfungalITS.sim
+../../dnabarcoder.py visualize -i CBSITS.fasta -c CBSITS.current.classification -rank class -ml 400 -sim dnabarcoder/CBSITS.sim

-If the simmatrix is not given, dnabarcoder will compute it and save it in the file dnabarcoder/filamentousfungalITS.sim.
+If the simmatrix is not given, dnabarcoder will compute it and save it in the file dnabarcoder/CBSITS.sim.

-Here the sequences are colored by on the taxa at the position 3 (the class level) in the classification file.
+Here the sequences are colored by on the taxa at the class level.

 We can also visualize the sequences using [DIVE](https://github.com/NLeSC/DiVE).
 In this case, please download DiVE and place in the visualization folder, and use the following command:

-../../dnabarcoder.py visualize -i filamentousfungalITS.fasta -c filamentousfungalITS.current.classification -p 3 -ml 400 -method dive
+../../dnabarcoder.py visualize -i CBSITS.fasta -c CBSITS.current.classification -rank class -ml 400 -method dive

 ## Prediction